No need to serve sandwiches on the side. I made this Tomato Soup with Cheese Dumplings so you're set with an entire, delicious, meal in your bowl.

 - 2 cans (14.5 oz) cans chopped tomatoes

 - 1 teaspoon kosher salt

 - ⅓ cup (1½ oz) grated fresh Parmesan

 - In a large pot over medium-low heat, combine olive oil, onion, celery and garlic.
 Cover pot and cook, stirring occasionally, until vegetables are tender, 5 min.
 Raise heat to medium.
 Stir in broth, tomatoes, brown sugar and salt and simmer, 15 min.
 Use an immersion blender to purée slightly, leaving a few tomato chunks.
 (Alternately purée half the soup in a blender, holding lid on with a towel while blending.)
 Cover and return soup to a simmer.

 - Meanwhile, in a bowl, combine Bisquick, Parmesan and oregano.
 Add milk and stir until a dough forms.
 With Bisquick-dusted hands, roll dough into 12 balls.
 Add dumplings to soup; cover and simmer until dumplings are cooked through, about 10 min.

 I love soups.
-If you do too, try some of my others that are huge hits at the dinner table.
+If you do too, try some of my other soups that are huge hits at the dinner table.
 And as always make good leftovers.

 Try this Chipotle Sweet Potato Soup, pureed and smooth with salty Mexican cheese on top.

-Recipe Tara.
+Recipe Tara Teaspoon.
 Photography Sang An.
 Food Styling Jee Levin.
 Originally published in LHJ 02/09.